 Every year, my parents took me camping.
 It’s an economical way to have a fun vacation, but it also means living in the woods for a week or so.
 Talk about getting up close and personal with nature.
 At night, we saw raccoon shadows outside our tent and heard many animal calls.
 One year, one of the other camping families had a pet baby squirrel!
 I thought that was the coolest thing.
 But, all these experiences gave me a new appreciation for nature.
 And, spending extended time in the woods (and with no toys or electronics!) forced me to explore the forest floor and get creative.
 I played with plants, but I also learned a lot about the real woods, too.
 I learned things not taught in any textbook.

 And, it kindled a deep love that led me to sign up for spending an entire summer living in a tent in the woods with the Girl Scouts.
 (I don’t necessarily endorse the Girl Scouts now, though.)
 I served as a camp counselor for groups of girls ranging from age 6 to age 10 all summer long.
 You might think that the mosquitoes, mice, and coyote rumors would have made me run home after a few days.
 But, no. My camping experiences with my parents as a young girl prepared me and instead, I wished I could have stayed longer.

 Use good books

 This by itself is not usually enough.
 But, coupled with one or more of the other ideas for how to teach kids about plants, it can enrich your study.
 Make sure you use living books, though, as much as possible.
+Check out my list of 20+ favorite picture books about plants to help you.
 Mix in some great biographies of botanists, naturalists, and herbalists to inspire your child.
 Then, add in some fun trivia books to stir up that sense of wonder.
 Now that their curiosity and adventuresome spirits are riled up, take them out to a wild place and set them loose!

 Use hands-on projects and experiments